 Not far away, the Tumuli, also called Lava Blisters, were surrounded by long, dry grass.
 Just getting out of the car for a photo was enough to put me on full snake alert after the excitement of Mt Eccles.

-But because the smallish domes (up to 10 metres high and 20 in diameter) are a rare occurrence in the wonderful world of volcanoes, I took what perhaps may be my only opportunity to photograph them in the wild …
+However, the smallish domes (up to 10 metres high and 20 in diameter) are a rare occurrence in the wonderful world of volcanoes.
+So I took what perhaps may be my only opportunity to photograph them in the wild …

 I’ll leave you to decide if it was worth a potential snakebite …

 5. Mt Schank, Mt Gambier (Plateaus & Falls Precinct)

 Mt Rouse wasn’t the first extinct volcano I’d visited.
 Way WAAAAY back in the dim distant past – when I was nearly HALF the age I am now – I climbed Australia’s youngest volcano.
 I was with my then flatmate on – yes, I was even doing it way back then – a road trip passing through Mt Gambier!

 Living in a pre-Facebook and pre-digital photography world – yes, those were dark times – didn’t stop us from taking a ‘selfie’ equivalent.
 We wound our way up the 159 metre elevation to the top of Mt Schank to look down into the crater.
 Current tourist information talks of the marvellous summit views across the limestone plains, complete with lava flows.
 Those attractions clearly passed us by with our own selves front and centre in ALL the photos of this trip!